Harry Fischel: Involvement in society

 Fischel was also a long-time member of Congregation Kehilath Jeshurun on Manhattan's Upper East Side, in which he had various roles and served as a trustee.

-Fischel's was involved in efforts on behalf of Yeshiva College and its predecessor entities.
+Fischel was involved in efforts on behalf of Yeshiva College and its predecessor entities.
 In 1889, Fischel became a director of the Etz Chaim Yeshiva; in 1895, Fischel became the chair of its building committee; in 1915, he became the chair of the building committee of the newly merged Etz Chaim Yeshiva and Rabbi Isaac Elchanan Theological Seminary, and a vice-president of the latter; in 1920 he became the chair of the building committee of the institution that would become Yeshiva College; and in 1927 he was the chair of the building committee upon the occasion of the laying of the cornerstone of the main building of the main campus of Yeshiva College in Washington Heights (now known as the Wilf Campus).
 Fischel established the Harry Fischel Graduate School for Higher Jewish Studies at Yeshiva University in 1945.
 The main beit midrash (study hall) in the main building of the main campus is known to this day as the Harry Fischel Study Hall.
 He played a primary role in saving the college from the brink of bankruptcy and closure during the Great Depression.
 A plaque in the main building of the main campus marks Fischel's service as acting president of Yeshiva College.